 The Religious Inequalities in Development seminar series challenges to understand why inequalities underpinned by individual belief (including non-belief) and/or religious affiliation to a community have been a blind spot for international development for so long, and, more importantly what can be done to better understand and integrate an approach to Freedom of Religion or Belief (FoRB) into global development.

-The series has been organised under the auspices of the Coalition for Religious Equality and Inclusive Development (CREID), an international consortium led by IDS.
+The series has been organised by the Coalition for Religious Equality and Inclusive Development (CREID), an international consortium led by IDS.